 From an early age, he grew exotic plants as a hobby.
 After school, this interest took him to Asia where he spent ten months travelling around the wilderness areas of Borneo and Sumatera.
 It was here that the bird-sized swallowtails captured his interest in butterflies.
 He went on to visit many of the rain forest areas such as South America, West Africa and India.
 His field research meant that he could stay for months out in the forests.
 He still manages yearly trips off to the rain forests doing small projects and keeping up to date with conservation on the ground.

 After coming back from seven years' abroad, he worked briefly at the Countryside Council for Wales while he worked on the establishment of the butterfly house.

 Neil read botany at University and has a Phd in Rain Forest Ecology.

-Chris is on his third year of apprenticeship.
+Chris recently finished a four-year apprenticeship at the Magic of Life having volunteered for a year before that.
 In the early days of the Trust, he used to come in after school.
-He started breeding butterflies and other insects at an early age.
-He turns his hand to building many of the new displays as well as many of the practical jobs that are so important to run the butterfly house.
+He started breeding butterflies and other insects at the age of five.
+A lynch-pin for the Trust, he turns his hand to building many of the new displays as well as taking on the practical jobs that are so important to run the butterfly house.

 Joe works on animal husbandry specialising on the insects and Arachnids.
 He is also in charge of breeding programs for some of the Nymphalids such as Scarlet Anartia and Siproetas.
 He has a degree in Zoology from the University of Aberystwyth.